 This Scheme and all study options are governed by the University's General Assessment Regulations (GAR).
+Please refer to "General Assessment Regulations" in the Handbook on Academic Regulations for Taught Programmes (Version for University Calendar) for details.
 Please refer to the "Assessment" in the Student Handbook.
 Programme-specific assessment regulations are further set out here.